-- the relationship between the principal and the agent; - CNP Assurances SA's power over the fund manager; - CNP Assurances SA's exposure to variable returns, as assessed by applying a specific threshold.
+- the relationship between the principal and the agent; - the CNP Assurances Group's power over the fund manager; - the Group's exposure to variable returns, as assessed by applying a specific threshold.

 Non-controlling interests in fully consolidated mutual funds are reported separately in the IFRS balance sheet under "Liabilities towards holders of units in controlled mutual funds".
 Units in mutual funds are measured using the fund's most recently published net asset value.
 The underlying financial instruments are reported in the consolidated balance sheet under "Insurance investments" based on their contribution to the fund's net asset value.